Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Mech Mechanics/Building Mechs.md

 aliases:
 tags:
 ---

-# BUILDING MECHS
+# Building Mechs

 **Source** _Tech Revolution pg.
 94_
 Mechs show up in a wide range of forms and functions, not only varying by manufacturer but also as a result of their crew, faction, or world of origin.
 Regardless of the wide variety of appearances or particular abilities, mechs all share a set of statistics that govern their operation, and any number of different mechs can be built following the same step-by-step process.

-# UNDERSTANDING MECHS
+# Understanding Mechs

 **Source** _Tech Revolution pg.
 96_
 Mechs and their base frames are described using stat blocks that include a number of pieces of information.
 Each statistic listed in a mech or mech frame statblock is defined below.
 Explanations for how to calculate a mech’s various statistics appear in the final step of Building a Mech (pages 97–98).